• Skip to primary navigation

 You have to keep in mind that, though you are performing an upside-down installation for your metal deck, the supplies will be shipped right side up.
 While spreading the metal deck, every sheet must be manually turned upside down to have a proper inverted/reversed metal decking installation.

-When placing your metal decking order for an inverted/reversed project, you need to properly indicate the sidelap connection method you will be using.
+When placing your metal decking order, you need to properly indicate the sidelap connection method you will be using.
 There are commonly 3 different types of sidelaps that can be used: stitch-screw, standard nestable, and standard interlocking.
 The sidelap connection method is very important for an inverted/reversed metal deck project, so you need to make sure you select the appropriate sidelap connection method.

 Stitch-Screw Fastened Sidelap

-The stitch screw sidelap connection is a common option when performing an inverted/reversed metal decking project because it can be done from the top just using a screw gun.
+The stitch screw sidelap connection is a common option when performing this type of metal decking project because it can be done from the top just using a screw gun.

 Standard Nestable Sidelap

 The nestable sidelap uses stitch screws for the attachment.
-When placing a form deck, the panel can be installed upside down so that the sidelaps can be attracted from the top.
+When placing a form deck, the panel can be installed upside down so that the sidelaps can be attached from the top.

 Standard Interlocking Sidelap